clojurebridge-minneapolis/track1-chatter/Pages/Page 2_Big Picture.md

 So instead of having a file with HTML, we will have a program listening for requests that generate the HTML.
 As people make requests and post messages, it will generate HTML that reflects the posts.

 There's a lot more to HTML, but this gives us enough knowledge for our Chat app.

+In the next section, [Chapter 3: Starting the Project], we'll start coding our Chatter app.
+[Chapter 3: Starting the Project]: Page_3_Starting_the_Project

 ####More HTML Resources